can-lehmann/owlkettle/docs/internals.md

 If no adder is specified, `Widget`s will always be added using the `add` adder.
 Otherwise the adder defined by the pragma annotation will be used.

 ## **Hooks**

-Hooks are a concept introduced by owlkettle that allows you to execute code throughout a widget's lifecycle, or when an action on one of its fields occurs.
+Hooks allow you to execute code at different points throughout a widget's lifecycle, or when an action on one of its fields occurs.

 Most hooks are defined only for Widgets, some are defined for both and `property` is only available as a hook for fields.